 What Are Railroad Companies Responsibility to Employees?

 Railroad companies have a legal responsibility to employees to take sensible measures to prevent injury or harm.
-Companies who continued to use hazardous substances in a way that exposes its workers despite federal guidance may be answerable for damages incurred by its employees.
+Companies that continued to use hazardous substances in a way that exposes their workers despite federal guidance may be answerable for damages incurred by their employees.
 A seasoned Pennsylvania attorney could help someone whose colon cancer was caused by the railroad company’s negligence seek compensatory damages from the responsible employer.